Tight line! Let’s fish the keepers!

 Our last step is seeing Sunset at dinner, we always end up at La Valencia, which has a beautiful Spanish colonial architecture, it’s a pretty eye-catching place with peach pink.
 They have a nice outdoor dining place on a hill, a great place to enjoy the sunset with the champagne and desserts.

 Cheers, my love, a good day well spent! thank you!

 I wish you enjoy today’s sharing, a day to get outdoors, enjoy the nature view meanwhile support local business.
 It’s not an easy time during COVID, but I wish to bring you a little smile and relax.
 Stay safe and Always wear a mask, please.

-Travel in San diego county recommendation- road trip in Julian
+Travel in San Diego county recommendation- road trip in Julian, road trip in Ramona

 Travel in America- Easy, easy, the big Easy- New Orlean

 Que Bella pareja y como saben disfrutar con cuidado y seguridad de la naturaleza y la vida.